using-system/devops/k8s/cka/3-Application_question.md

 # Rollout

  - Command to get status of a deploy
- - Command to get history of a deplou
+ - Command to get history of a deploy
  - List of different strategies of a deploy
  - Command to rollback a deploy
+ - Command to edit image of a deploy

 # Commands